 Not only is this a problem for these students – thousands miss out on this key route to social mobility each year – but it deprives universities (and the industries that recruit from them) a key pool of talent.
 As a result, many of these institutions remain stubbornly unrepresentative of the population as a whole.

-Over the last 10 years we have grown rapidly, moved to London, engaged over 500 graduates in volunteering, given away over £800,000 to good causes, and supported thousands of students for free with their university applications.
+Since being founded by a group of students in 2007, we have engaged over 500 graduates in volunteering, donated over £900,000 to education programmes and other good causes, and supported over 3000 students with their university applications.

 It’s an exciting moment for OxFizz.
 Now we know we’ve got an access programme that works, our next job is to scale.